 How much income will you really need during retirement?

 The best approach is to start anticipating whether you plan on simply trying to maintain your existing standard of living or anticipate requiring more or less.
 If you have 5 years or less until your desired retirement age you should complete an actual budget plan for retirement.
-Here is a basic template you can use to get started.
+Use a basic template to get started.

 Otherwise, the general guidance is to initially target a 70 to 90% income replacement rate.
 You can always adjust this up or down depending on your desired retirement lifestyle.
 The most important thing to do is estimate whether or not you will be able to generate enough income from all potential resources to achieve a sense of financial independence.
 There are numerous calculators out there and it's likely your retirement plan at work even has a built in calculator.